-Today started as usual, wake up at 7 and followed up by breakfast.
-This morning, Sam was head chef and she made an absolutely delicious english breakfast: soft scrambled eggs, stewed tomatoes, sausages, bacon, baked beans, and toast.
-Naturally, the food was so good that there was barely any leftovers.
-After our first meal of the day- and our obligatory clean up period- we headed below deck for class.
-First, we had oceanography; Although, today we only had to hand in our literature review paper because Sam had to go to shore bright and early in order to provision for the next two weeks.
+Today started, as usual, wake up at 7 and followed up by breakfast.
+This morning, Sam was head chef, and she made an absolutely delicious English breakfast: soft scrambled eggs, stewed tomatoes, sausages, bacon, baked beans, and toast.
+Naturally, the food was so good that there were barely any leftovers.
+After our first meal of the day- and our obligatory clean-up period- we headed below deck for class.
+First, we had oceanography; Although, today, we only had to hand in our literature review paper because Sam had to go to shore bright and early in order to provision for the next two weeks.
 At around 8:30, we had seamanship.
 That class consisted of a quiz reviewing what we had learned about using VHF radios… it was definitely a tough one.
-However, on a brighter note, we followed up our quiz by finishing the movie “Around Cape Horn” narrated by Irving Johnson as well as committing several knots to memory.
+However, on a brighter note, we followed up our quiz by finishing the movie “Around Cape Horn,” narrated by Irving Johnson as well as committing several knots to memory.

 As we walked out, the group split into search parties for supermarket snacks, ice cream, and fruit smoothies.
-While on our way to find more delicious treats, we had the pleasure of meeting the kids on one of sister boats: Vela.
-Everybody was talking and getting a sense for the differences in our respective trips.
-After everybody acquainted themselves we parted ways.
+While on our way to find more delicious treats, we had the pleasure of meeting the kids on one of the sister boats: Vela.
+Everybody was talking and getting a sense of the differences in our respective trips.
+After everybody acquainted themselves, we parted ways.
 The Ocean Star crew finished up their shore time with a long bout of relaxation at the beach.

 1. Celia getting her hair braided by a new friend

 2. Noah after a minor hiking injury

 5. A meal with a view

 6. Steve and Tom.
 Enjoying each others company

 8. Island dogs